nickav/myspace/data/posts/0001_hello_world.md

 My first programming job was at a local real-estate company.
 I was working as an intern there building out various features on their website.
-My boss showed my tools I still use to this day: vim, git, tmux, bash.
+My boss showed my tools I still use to this day: `vim`, `git`, `tmux`, `bash`.
+Importantly, I added a secret keyboard shortcut that put mustaches on all of the agents.

 ## The Internship

 I got an internship at CBSNews my freshman summer during college.
 I remember the exhausting 3 hour commute every day into NYC.
 I would pretty much get home and fall asleep, then wake up the next day and do it all over again.
 Luckily this only lasted for 3 months and everyone I worked with was super nice.
 But I hated commuting.
-I felt like I was watching my life slowly dissapear on every bus ride.
+I felt like I was watching my life slowly disappear on every bus ride.
 I knew I never wanted to do that for a living.

 ## LinkedIn